klausbreyer/v01.io/content/posts/2024-outsourced-engineering/index.md

 When coding becomes a task divorced from the broader vision, it's no more innovative than painting by numbers.
 You don't need an artist for that.
 Even worse, engineers who work too long in a "just give me my tickets with acceptance criteria" mindset eventually stop thinking.
 For them, it becomes more important to have hourlong refinement sessions to discuss and complain than to solve a customer's problem.

+Insourced engineers pay for themself, manifold.

-If you remove the engineer's proximity to the problem space, you remove their lever.
-You remove any chance of building a successful product team.
+If the engineers' proximity to the problem space is removed, their lever is removed.
+Even worse, any chance of building a successful product team is removed.

-Not even "agile" can help you, then.
+Not even "agile" can help then.